manuelkoso/math_optimisation/slide01/README.md

 # Capital budget

-We have to invest 1000$ on the financial market.
-The market offers three different types of investments, each characterized by a purchase price and a net yield.
+Suppose we have to invest e1000 on the financial market.
+We also assume that the market offers three different types of investments (A, B, C), each characterised by a purchase price and a net yield, which are summarised in the following table:

 |                | A   | B   | C   |
 |----------------|-----|-----|-----|
 | Purchase price | 750 | 200 | 800 |
 | Yield          | 20  | 5   | 10  |

-So, we want to maximise the return.
-A, B, and C cannot be carried out in a partial way.
+You want to decide which of the investments to make to maximise the return, knowing that investments A, B, C cannot be carried out in a partial way, i.e., they are not divisible.

 The objective function is defined as follows: